Google Keeps Thinking You Are an Automated Bot? Here’s How To Fix

 Step #3: Now type “ipconfig/release” and hit Enter.
 The process will take a few seconds to complete.

-Step #4: Once the process complete, type “ipconfig/renew” and hit Enter.
+Step #4: Once the process completes, type “ipconfig/renew” and hit Enter.

 Disable Google Web and App activity recording